 In order to ensure that shareholders’ rights are substantially secured, the Company takes appropriate measures in accordance with laws and regulations, and, giving due consideration to all shareholders including foreign shareholders and minority shareholders, is promoting the development of an environment in which shareholders can exercise their rights equally and appropriately.

-(2) Appropriate cooperation with stakeholders who are not shareholders
+(2) Cooperation with stakeholders who are not shareholders

 You can find the Multi-stakeholder Policy and Partnership-building Declaration on our corporate website.